-Correction by the management: Replacement copy of the GAP manual was given to the KUD on 20 September 2013.
+ASA4: Replacement copy of the GAP manual was given to the KUD on 20 September 2013.
 Document was submitted to KUD by the Plasma Manager Mr. Arsenius Arsen and acknowledge received by the Head of KUD Mr. Tillanus.S.E.
+During this visit, the copy of the GAP manual was sighted at the KUD office.